scriven42/tint2tweaks/README.md

   > This is a simple MTP wrapper that shows you if your MTP device (tested with my S9) is connected, and if so what battery percentage it has or if it's connected as a drive (not both yet, one or the other).
 I have it configured with a right-click action to mount my phone and left-click to unmount it.
 1. **tint2_rpistatus.sh**
   > This executor is meant to parse the Raspberry Pi status code for low voltage and other system problems.
 Right now it only shows 0 problem or all problems, as I haven't worked out the code nor have I trigged the necessary problems to do so.
 Eventually.
+1. **tint2_systemstats.sh**
+  > This 2-line executor shows CPU info on the top line (overall busy percentage and temperature), and RAM used/available in MB on the bottom.
+CPU temp is for Raspberry Pi systems.

 Various code sources were used or glued together to create these, and I think I documented them all in the relevant script.
 I hope other folx find these as helpful as I do.